-There's nothing cuter than seeing little kids masquerading as ghosts and goblins, butterflies and monsters at Hallowe'en.
-Despite their cuteness, many parents are horrified at the amount of candy their little gremlins have access to around this event.
+There's nothing cuter than little kids masquerading as ghosts and goblins, butterflies and monsters at Hallowe'en.
+Despite their cuteness, many parents worry about the amount of candy their little gremlins have access to this time of year.

-Eyeball Soup: If you like having your food stare back at you, try this.
-Make tomato soup.
-Make eyeballs with bocconcini (soft mozzarella) cheese balls and pimento stuffed olives by scooping a hole in each cheese ball using a melon baller and then pressing half an olive into the hole (cut side up so the red pimento is in the centre).
+- Eyeball Soup: If you like having your food stare back at you, try this.
+Make roasted cauliflower and red pepper soup.
+Make eyeballs with bocconcini (soft mozzarella) cheese balls and pimento stuffed olives by pressing half an olive into the cheese.
 Float the eyeballs in the soup when serving.
-This could also be served in little drinkable cups.
+This could also be served in cups.

-Puking Pumpkin: This gross looking snack is perfect for ghouls of all ages.
+- Puking Pumpkin: This gross looking snack is perfect for ghouls of all ages.
 Carve a pumpkin with a big gaping hole for a mouth.
 Make guacamole.
 Position the pumpkin on a serving dish with the guacamole coming out of its mouth and piling up on the platter.
-Serve with homemade pita chips.
+Serve with whole grain crackers, homemade pita chips, or cut-up veggies.

-Haunted Sliders: These may not be scary but they will stick to your ribs.
-Make mini burgers and serve them open-faced.
-Place the toppings on the bun and then the patty on top.
-Cut a thick piece of white cheddar cheese and use ghost shaped cookie cutter to cut out shapes.
+- Haunted Sliders: These may not be scary, but they will stick to your ribs.
+Make mini beef and lentil burgers and serve them open-faced.
+Use a ghost-shaped cookie cutter to cut a thick piece of white cheddar cheese.
 Top each slider with a ghost.

-Finger Food: These little digits are finger lickin' good.
+- Finger Food: These little digits give new meaning to finger lickin' good.
 Make human shaped fingers out of mozzarella cheese strings.
-Cut a cheese string in half so it is half the length.
+Cut a cheese string so it is half its original length.
 On the round end, cut out a shallow notch for the finger nail.
 Cut small notches in the cheese for knuckles.
 Cut pieces of coloured bell pepper or black pitted olives (cut in 4 pieces) for fingernails and attach them with a dab of cream cheese.